compintell/Mooncake.jl/docs/src/developer_documentation/compilation_process.md

 The contexts in [`interpreter/contexts.jl`](https://github.com/compintell/Mooncake.jl/blob/src/interpreter/contexts.jl) are `MinimalCtx` (necessary for AD to work) and `DefaultCtx` (ensure that we hit all of the rules).
 Distinction between rules is not well maintained in Mooncake at the moment.
 The function `is_primitive` defines whether we should recurse into the function during AD and break it into parts, or look for a rule.
-Typically if we define a rule we should set `is_primitive` to `true` for the corresponding function.
+If we define a rule we should set `is_primitive` to `true` for the corresponding function.

 In [`interpreter/abstract_interpretation.jl`](https://github.com/compintell/Mooncake.jl/blob/src/interpreter/abstract_interpretation.jl) we interact with the Julia compiler.
 The most important part is preventing the compiler from inlining.